 If you could travel to any city, where would you go?
 Maybe somewhere like New York City, London, or Melbourne?
-Those are some very popular choices for travelers, but you might have already noticed that those three cities have something in common with one another – they are very expensive places to visit!
+Those are some very popular choices for travellers, but you might have already noticed that those three cities have something in common with one another – they are very expensive places to visit!
 In fact, the majority of cities can end up eating into your bank balance and could leave you feeling very poor when you are ready to leave.

 That doesn’t mean that budget travelers should totally eschew city travel, though.
 There are some ways you can keep your overall trip costs down to a minimum.
 Here’s how!